AugustArchive/eris-commando/README.md

 |`CommandMessage`|The command message that is an extenable version of `Eris.Message`.|`new CommandMessage(bot: CommandoClient, msg: Message, args: string[], prefix: string)`|`bot`, `msg`, `args`, `prefix`|None|

 ## Examples
+> If you're just starting bot development, I advise you to set the `defaultHelpCommand` option enabled.
+>
 > Creating a command

 ```js